Metlife Centre

-The Metlife Centre is a 28-floor, 118 ft skyscraper in Cape Town, South Africa.
+The Metlife Centre is a 28-floor, 120 meter skyscraper in Cape Town, South Africa.
 Construction work on the skyscraper was completed in 1993.
 The building will be converted into a residential complex which will be named The Sky Hotel 3.
 Work to renovate the building began at the beginning of 2020.

 At 120 meters high and 28 levels, the Metlife Centre is the third tallest building in Cape Town.
 Its summit antenna was installed with the help of a helicopter by uniting the three parts into which it was divided.

 The skyscraper has been defined by Emporis as one of the most famous and distinctive in Cape Town.